 The Allthings.bioPRO project was designed to address a major gap in encouraging citizen engagement and to create a deeper understanding of the bioeconomy.
-The project aims to engage citizens in a debate on the bioeconomy, and seeks to learn more about their expectations regarding quality, functionality and sustainability of bio-based products.
-In the project citizen play a central role creating and deploying an innovative serious game and a smartphone app.
+The project aims to engage citizens in a debate on the bioeconomy.
+In the project citizen played a central role creating an innovative serious game and a label scanning app.